stephaniemagdic/mental-health-fe/README.md

 + Learn and use TypeScript to build and scale an application that is readable and maintainable, and provides error handling during build time.
 + Integrate continuous integration and continous deployment with Travis CI.
 + Develop JSON contract with backend team.
++ Implement LinkedIn's authorization code flow as part of the login process.

 ---